 Westport Alimony Lawyers

-Alimony, also known as spousal support, is a complex issue that can become highly contested between parties.
+Alimony, or spousal support, is a complex issue that can become highly contested between parties.
 The courts have significant discretion to decide whether alimony should be awarded and the amount and duration of each award.
-Unlike child support, no hard-and-fast formula exists for the calculation of alimony in Connecticut.
+Unlike child support, no hard-and-fast formula exists for calculating alimony in Connecticut.
 Because of this, you need an attorney who can provide an individualized approach to your unique matter.
-Whether you are seeking or contesting alimony in Westport, Fairfield County, or beyond, the team at Rutkin, Oldham & Griffin can help.
+Whether you are seeking or contesting alimony in Westport, Fairfield County, or beyond, the Rutkin, Oldham & Griffin team can help.

 The factors the courts will evaluate in determining the issue of alimony can include but are not limited to: